-SN.
-Specify the law/ regulation /guidelines which was not complied with Provide details of the non-compliance Any fines/ penalties/ action taken by regulatory agencies such as pollution control Boards or by courts Corrective actio n taken, if any Nil
+S. No. Specify the law/ regulation / guidelines which was not complied with Provide details of the non- compliance Any fines/ penalties/ action taken by regulatory agencies such as pollution control Boards or by courts Corrective action taken, if any NIL

-PRINCIPLE 7 Businesses, when engaging in influencing public and regulatory policy, should do so in a manner that is responsible and transparent

-- 1. a.
-Number of affiliations with trade and industry chambers/ associations.
-THDCIL is member of two associations. - b.
-List the top 10 trade and industry chambers/ associations (determined based on the total members of such body) the entity is a member of/ affiliated to.
+PRINCIPLE 7: Businesses, when engaging in influencing public and regulatory policy, should do so in a manner that is responsible and transparent b.
+List the top 10 trade and industry chambers/associations (determined based on the total members of such body) the entity is a member of/affiliated to.